Daniel-KM/Omeka-S-module-ImageServer/README.md

 It is recommended to use the main config of the server, for example  with the directive `<Directory>`.

-To fix Amazon cors issues, see the [aws documentation].
+To fix Amazon issues with cors, see the [aws documentation].

 ### Vips